Axelrod-Python/Axelrod/docs/tutorials/advanced/using_the_cache.rst

 Using the cache
 ===============

-Whilst for stochastic strategies every repetition of a Match will give a different result.
-For deterministic strategies, when there is no noise there is no need to re run the match.
+Whilst for stochastic strategies, every repetition of a Match will give a different result, for deterministic strategies, when there is no noise there is no need to re run the match.
 The library has a :code:`DeterministicCache` class that allows us to quickly replay matches.